aws/aws-cdk/packages/aws-cdk/README.md

 This feature is currently in preview.
 Be aware of the following limitations:

-- Importing resources in nested stacks is not possible
+- Importing resources in nested stacks is not possible.
 - Uses the deploy role credentials (necessary to read the encrypted staging bucket).
 Requires a new version (version 12) of the bootstrap stack, for the added IAM permissions to the `deploy-role`.
 - Some complex import operations might not work successfully
-- Not all CloudFormation resources support importing yet

 ### `cdk destroy`